navinash47/TranscriptHelper/README.md

   - ✅ Error handling and auto-restart on silence
   - ✅ Microphone permission handling
   - ✅ Browser compatibility checks
+- **Phase 4 - AI Integration**:
+  - ✅ AIService module for OpenAI API integration
+  - ✅ Conversation context formatting for AI
+  - ✅ Context window management (last N messages)
+  - ✅ Error handling for AI API failures
+  - ✅ Environment variable validation
+  - ✅ Placeholder responses when API not configured
+  - ✅ Configurable model, temperature, and token limits

 ### 🚧 In Progress
-- **Phase 4 - AI Integration**: Ready to begin implementation
+- **Phase 5 - Camera Integration**: Ready to begin implementation

 ### 📝 To Be Implemented

-**Current Status**: Phase 1, Phase 2, and Phase 3 are **complete**.
-The application now has a fully functional chat interface with real-time voice transcription.
-Next step is Phase 4: AI Integration (backend implementation).
+**Current Status**: Phase 1, Phase 2, Phase 3, and Phase 4 are **complete**.
+The application now has a fully functional chat interface with real-time voice transcription and AI integration.
+Next step is Phase 5: Camera Integration.

 **What's Been Done**:
 1. ✅ Analyzed the complete SRS document (214 lines)